jadecobra/python_tdd_exercises/source/classes.rst

    self.assertEqual(classes.ClassWithAttributes.a_set, set)
    self.assertEqual(classes.ClassWithAttributes.a_dictionary, dict)

-the terminal updates to show an :doc:`AttributeError`
+the terminal shows an :doc:`AttributeError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^